RinaldoBenaccetta/isidom/readme.md

 ### $isCollection

-Check if input is an HTMLcollection and return true or false.
+Checks if input is an HTMLcollection and returns true or false.

 #### Parameters